RiccardoParrino/html-css-js-train/resources/slides/md/basic-ts.md

 ---
 # Classes and Interfaces: Mixin
 - Mixin are a way to share functionalities betwen class or interfaces without directly extends or inherits that
-- Natively not supported by TypeScript, but easily implemented
+- Natively not supported by TypeScript, but they can be implemented building a function that get as input a class and returns a new anonymoud class that extends the one given as input and introducing new functionalities (as method or fields) in the first one
 ---
 # Generics
 ---